LisaHJung/Download--Elasticsearch-and-Kibana-macOS-Linux-Windows-/README.md

 Kibana is a web interface for Elasticsearch.
 Kibana ships with its backend server that communicates with Elasticsearch.

-Go to the download [link](https://www.elastic.co/downloads/kibana).
+Go to the [Kibana](https://www.elastic.co/downloads/kibana) download link.

-In the region highlighted with a red box, select the download option for your operating system.
+In the region highlighted with a red box, select the download option for Windows.

 ![Alt Text](https://dev-to-uploads.s3.amazonaws.com/i/pwjmemkhkgoxglr3mmo2.png)

-You will see that a zip file has been downloaded.
+You will see that a zip folder has been downloaded.

-**Step 2: Relocate the downloaded file and extract the file**
+**Step 2: Relocate the downloaded Kibana and extract it**

-Where you relocate this file is up to you but for this tutorial, I have created a folder called Elastic_Stack in my Windows(C:) drive.
+Where you relocate this folder is up to you but for this tutorial, I have created a folder called Elastic_Stack in my Windows(C:) drive.

-Move the downloaded file to Elastic_Stack folder.
+Move the downloaded folder to Elastic_Stack folder.
 ![Alt Text](https://dev-to-uploads.s3.amazonaws.com/i/br6j8sbsclqk0az1gp6a.png)

-Right click on the file to display options and click on `extract all` option.
-Once the file has been extracted, double click on the file.
+Right click on the folderto display options and click on `extract all` option.
+Once the folder has been extracted, double click on the folder.

 ![Alt Text](https://dev-to-uploads.s3.amazonaws.com/i/ao50esqod7szl05y2jcf.png)

-Click on bin folder(red box).
+Click on the bin folder(red box).

 ![Alt Text](https://dev-to-uploads.s3.amazonaws.com/i/mf7q8t273mme9gbklyp6.png)